JuliaGizmos/Escher.jl/README.md

 [![Build Status](https://travis-ci.org/shashi/Escher.jl.svg?branch=master)](https://travis-ci.org/shashi/Escher.jl)

-*This package is beta quality and has a large surface area for bugs.
-Do not use it for anything important.*
+*This package is now dormant.
+Please see (WebIO.jl)[https://github.com/JuliaGizmos/WebIO.jl] and other packages in the [JuliaGizmos](https://github.com/JuliaGizmos) organization for the future direction in interactive WebIOs.*

 **A web server for 2016.** Escher's built-in web server allows you to create interactive Julia UIs with very little code.
 It takes care of messaging between Julia and the browser under-the-hood.
 It can also hot-load code: you can see your UI evolve as you save your changes to it.